 SI.
-No. Preceding Financial Year(s) Balance amount in unspent CSR account under sub-section (6) of section 135 Amount spent in the financial year fund as Schedule proviso t of sec transferred to a specified under VII as per second to sub-section (5) tion 135, if any Date of transfer be spent in Nil
+No. Preceding Financial Year(s) Amount transferred to Unspent CSR Account under sub-section (6) of section 135 Balance amount in unspent CSR account under sub-section (6) of section 135 Amount spent in the financial year fund as Schedule proviso t of sec transferred to a specified under VII as per second to sub-section (5) tion 135, if any Date of transfer be spent in Nil